 This is a live-in position with the campers.
 There are between 2 and 4 counselors per cabin depending on cabin size.
 This staff member needs to be sensitive to child developmental levels, a positive role model, assist in teaching and leading a program area as assigned, assist in emergency drills and situations, participate in running evening programs, chapel, Sunday program, and all aspects of running a quality residential summer camp for boys and girls.
 Additional responsibilities to those interested are campfire coordinator, chapel coordinator, and camp bugler.

 Current Program Areas:

-All program areas have a director of the program who is responsible for the safety of the campers, safety of the equipment, quality of the instruction and camper interactions, supervision of staff, coordination of coverage for days off, administrative evaluations of program and staff.
+All program areas have a director of the program who is responsible for the safety of the campers, safety of the equipment, quality of the instruction and camper interactions, supervision of staff, coordination of coverage for days off, and administrative evaluations of program and staff.
 Most program area directors are in-cabin staff.